The group Probability Theory is responsible for research and teaching in probability theory.

 Interacting stochastic systems consist of a large number of interacting random components.

-The research in Probability Theory concentrated on interacting stochastic systems (disordered systems, percolation, random polymers, metastability, sandpiles), ergodic properties of random processes (dynamical Gibbs-non-Gibbs transitions, hidden Markov chains), and topics from mathematical biology (population dynamics, T-cells).
+Research at Leiden in Probability Theory concentrates on interacting stochastic systems (disordered systems, percolation, random polymers, metastability, sandpiles), ergodic properties of random processes (dynamical Gibbs-non-Gibbs transitions, hidden Markov chains), complex networks (structure, organisation, function) and population genetics (resampling, mutation, migration).
 Key tools are large deviation theory, stochastic analysis, variational calculus and combinatorics.
-There is an interesting link between algebraic dynamical systems and solvable models of statistical mechanics.
+There is an interesting link between algebraic dynamical systems and solvable models of statistical physics.
 It turns out that entropies of apparently different systems often coincide, and that this `mere' coincidence is not accidental.
 Research aims at providing an explanation for this phenomenon.
 A powerful combinatorial technique to study high-dimensional systems is the 'lace expansion'.
-Research aims at obtaining a rigorous understanding of phase transitions in high dimensions, including diffusion on critical spatial structures.
+Research aims at obtaining a rigorous understanding of phase transitions in high dimensions, including diffusion on critical network structures.